GEO9900 – Chemical Processes in Soil and Ground Water

 Recommended previous knowledge

 Knowledge in physical chemistry / chemical thermodynamics in addition to general knowledge in chemistry, physics and geosciences.

 2*2 hours of lectures and 2 hours of exercises per week throughout the semester.
 There is an introductory part separated from the core instruction period.
-There are regular class-room teaching and computer exercises.
+There is regular classroom teaching and computer exercises.
 There is a mandatory literature case study to be presented in class, mandatory homework problems to be handed in and an individual modelling project report to be submitted.

 Attendance at the first lecture is compulsory.
 Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the Student administration (email@example.com).